Pirates of the Caribbean: The Curse of the Black Pearl: Music

 The musical score was composed by Klaus Badelt, conducted by Blake Neely and performed by the Hollywood Studio Symphony.
 Hans Zimmer served as the music producer.
 Seven other composers, including Geoff Zanelli and Ramin Djawadi, received credit for "additional music".
 Verbinski oversaw the score with Badelt and Zimmer, who headed 15 composers to finish it quickly.

 Composer Alan Silvestri, who had collaborated with Verbinski on Mouse Hunt and The Mexican, was originally hired to write the film's score.
 Citing creative differences with Bruckheimer, Silvestri left the project before recording any material.
 Verbinski and Bruckheimer decided to go with Zimmer's team instead, who were frequent collaborators on their productions.
 Zimmer declined to do the bulk of the composing, as he was busy scoring The Last Samurai.
 As a result, he referred Verbinski to Klaus Badelt, a relatively new composer who had been a part of Remote Control Productions, known as Media Ventures at the time, for three years.
 At that point, Badelt had only composed a few films, including The Time Machine, The Recruit, K-19: The Widowmaker and Basic.
-As for Zimmer however, he ended up collaborating with Badelt to write most of the score's primary themes.
-Zimmer said he wrote most of the music in the space of one night, and then recorded them in an all-synthesized demo credited to him.
+As for Zimmer, he ended up collaborating with Badelt to write most of the score's primary themes.
+Zimmer said he wrote most of the music in the space of one night, and then recorded it in an all-synthesized demo credited to him.
 This demo presents three of the score's themes and motifs, concluding with an early version of "He's A Pirate" which differs from the final cue and includes a development of a melody Zimmer wrote for the score to Drop Zone.

 The song Elizabeth Swann sings in the opening of the film as a child, and then later on the island marooned with Jack Sparrow, is called "Yo Ho (A Pirate's Life for Me)'".
 It was written by George Bruns with lyrics by Xavier "X" Atencio.
 It is the song heard throughout the attraction Pirates of the Caribbean in Disneyland and Magic Kingdom.

 Marketing

-On August 22, 2002, IGN FilmForce reportedly previewed Disney's Pirates of the Caribbean after corresponding with an anonymous source prior to the film's shooting in October.
-The first teaser poster and trailer for film, at the time only titled Pirates of the Caribbean, in which only one second of actual footage of the film was used, was attached to The Lord of the Rings: The Two Towers as well as Disney's official website on December 17, 2002.
-By March 2003, sensing the possibility of sequels, Disney added the subtitle of "The Curse of the Black Pearl" to the film.
-On April 6, 2003, the full trailer for Pirates of the Caribbean: The Curse of the Black Pearl, the first to feature footage from the film, was shown on every TV station Disney owned as well as being available to watch online, with some videos featuring an introduction by Orlando Bloom.
+On August 22, 2002, IGN's FilmForce previewed the film's story after corresponding with an anonymous source prior the start of to shooting in October.
+The first teaser poster and trailer for film, at the time titled Pirates of the Caribbean, in which only one second of actual footage of the film was used, was attached to The Lord of the Rings: The Two Towers as well as Disney's official website on December 17, 2002.
+On April 6, 2003, the full trailer for the film, now bearing its subtitle The Curse of the Black Pearl, was shown on every Disney-owned TV station, as well as being available to watch online, with some videos featuring an introduction by Bloom.